fubar2/piloadcell/README.md

 ![Example plot](loadcell_19hours_4kg.png)

 **Background:**
-In many ways, load cells have annoying habits making them hard to deploy reliably, particularly where regular taring is not possible.
+I read up on them before I started this projects and it seems that unless you spend a lot of money, cheap load cells have annoying habits making them hard to deploy reliably, particularly where regular taring is not possible or where you want a long observation period without taring - which is what I'm looking for.

 The beekeepers have dropped them from the [openhivescale project](https://github.com/openhivescale/mechanic) preferring a digitised but much more mechanical system based on an old foundary scale design.
+Clearly there are serious load cell problems.
+Presumably the bee keeping community is full of smart people and they've been banging away at remote hive weight sensing for a while.

 Load cells suffer from drift and temperature changes, but cheap ones can be had for cheap - so little investment for fun.
-As a data scientist, I want to know what the data look like...so I grabbed some cheap 10kg load cells and hx711 converter boards from eGay, knowing I was in for a rough ride.
+As a data scientist, I want to know what the data look like...so I grabbed generic Chinese 10kg load cells and hx711 converter boards from eGay, knowing I was probably in for a rough ride.
 Turns out they're probably not useless for my purposes.

 **Requirements:**
 Built for python3.5 on raspbian 9 (Debian Stretch).
 Developed on a pi zero w - best $20 I ever spent.